Topic, definition and scope

 Summary of Tasks / Actions

-- Discussing reproducibility: why FAIR principles are important for data discovery?
+- Discuss: why FAIR principles are important for data discovery?

-- Present a researcher’s story in any life science field and set up a search strategy.
-The story can be something like:
+- Present a researcher’s hypothesis or question and set up a search strategy

 - How did the researcher discover and access such data?